mhkeller/plot/README.md

 Plot
 ===

-> A small library to render charts in node and show them in a popup window or save a picture of them as a png.
+> A small node library to display charts in popup windows and save them as pngs

 ## Installing (not yet on npm)